ARTICLE CATEGORIES

 If you’ll take a peek at the resource list at the bottom of this article, you’ll see the Environmental Working Group as a reference point multiple times.
 Their Skin Deep Database is an easily searchable index for both products and ingredients.
 If you’re ever in doubt about a product or want to systematically educate yourself on the dangers of toxic additives, absolutely start there!

-To really boil this down to the simplest of safety rules for body care products, remember that what goes on your skin often makes it into the body, especially if it’s a leave-on product.
-So, if you wouldn’t eat it, don’t apply it!
+To really boil this down to the simplest of safety rules for body care products, remember that what goes on your skin can matter, especially if it’s a leave-on product, a product used daily, or a product applied to lips, underarms, scalp, mucous membranes, or broken and irritated skin.

 Why We Need to DIY Body Care Products